Federal Proposals and Progress SAFE Takes

 "SAFE Takes" analyzes and assesses the federal recommendations and proposals made by the White House and National Governors Association.

-For the past year, S.A.F.E.
-Project closely followed federal action on the opioid crisis.
-“SAFE Takes” specifically examined progress made in each of the recommendations made by the President’s Commission on Combatting Drug Addiction and the Opioid Crisis (November 2017) and the Governors’ Recommendations for Federal Action to End the Nation’s Opioid Crisis (January 2018).
+For the past year, SAFE Project closely followed federal action on the opioid crisis.
+“SAFE Takes” specifically examines progress made in each of the recommendations made by the President’s Commission on Combatting Drug Addiction and the Opioid Crisis (November 2017) and the Governors’ Recommendations for Federal Action to End the Nation’s Opioid Crisis (January 2018).

-S.A.F.E.
-Project examined these federal recommendations through the lens of S.A.F.E.’s six lines of operation.
-Each of our directors researched and analyzed the current progress in federal action, and provided their “take” on where each recommendation has or hasn’t shown progress.
+SAFE Project examined these federal recommendations through the lens of SAFE’s six lines of operation.
+Our team researched and analyzed the current progress in federal action, and provided our “take” on where each recommendation has or hasn’t shown progress.
 This unique analysis is through the lens of SAFE’s six areas of focus, and coordination of national priorities in state and local communities.
 “SAFE Takes” can be used by government, communities, non-profits, public and private sector to understand gaps, challenges, and opportunities to positively impact this crisis.

 The launch of significant policy response to our nation’s addiction epidemic can be traced back to three key factors in 2017 and 2018: